simutool/general/README.md

     -  Data-centric knowledge management
     -  Knowledge-centric data management
 - We only have two primitives:
-    - A *dataset* (a logical unit of data), and
+    - A *dataset* (structured *logical unit* of data)
-    - A *document* (file, unstructured blob).
+    - A *document* (unstructured *logical unit* of data)

 - **We achieve our goal in two steps:**
-    -  **Add a semantic layer describing all the data primitives.**
+    -  **Add a semantic layer describing all the data primitives**
-    -  **Embedd these descriptions within the larger organizational 'knowledge base' (which is in turn a description of activities, agents, resources out there).**
+    -  **Embedd these descriptions within the larger organizational 'knowledge base' context (which is in turn a description of relevant activities, agents, resources out there)**

-- It is a work in progress (meaning its vision has not been completely implemented yet).
+- This is a work in progress (meaning its vision has not been completely implemented yet).
-- This work views the p

-The goal of the KMS is to do data-centric knowledge management. knowledge management

 ![Conmponents](components.png)